 The only time you run into an issue when using land as the down payment on a construction loan is if the value of the land is low relative to the construction cost to build the home.
 In this scenario, your loan-to-value (LTV) ratio, or the ratio of your mortgage relative to the fair market value of the property, may exceed the lender's limit, which is usually 80% to 90%.

 For example, let's say you purchase a plot of land for $5,000 cash and want a $95,000 construction or C2P loan to build a home.
 If the post-construction value of the home is $100,000, then you only have $5,000 of equity in the property which equates to a 5% down payment and 95% LTV ratio.
 In this scenario the lender may require that you contribute more funds to meet the 10% to 20% down payment requirement.

-So in short, while land value can provide the down payment for a construction or C2P loan, the answer to your question depends on your specific situation including the value of the land, the construction cost and loan amount as well as the post-construction appraised value of the property.
+In short, while land value can provide the down payment for a construction or C2P loan, the answer to your question depends on your specific situation including the value of the land, the cost of construction, mortgage amount and the post-construction appraised property value.

-You can also use our FREEandCLEAR Lender Directory to search for lenders by loan product.
-For example, you can search for lenders in your state that offer offer C2P / construction loans.
+Finally, you can use the FREEandCLEAR Lender Directory to search over 3,900 lenders by loan program.
+For example, you can find top-rated lenders in your state that offer C2P and construction loans.